Multiple Choice Type

 Feeding | Feeds with vital products from the host or parts of its body. | Feeds with decaying dead organic matter. |

-Differentiate between Aerobic and anaerobic respiration with regard to products
+(b) Differences between aerobic and anaerobic respiration with regard to the products formed:

 ---|---|